 Can I hire some guys named Guido and Rocky to go squeeze the subject for the money?

 No, do not do that.
-Also do not tell them you are going to sue them either, that will just make in harder to get them served with the papers.
-Fill our our Small Claims Request Form and we will get them served for you! :)- Oregon Small Claims Request Form
+Also do not tell them you are planning to sue them, that will just make it harder to get them served with the papers.
+Fill our our Small Claims Request Form and we will get them taken care of for you! 🙂 Oregon Small Claims Request Form

 Thanks for checking out the entire page!
 Give us a call or send an email if you have any other questions or concerns.
 If you have a good question we may add it to this list to help others.